endritvs/laravel-ai-toolkit/README.md

 ### Claude Example:

-- setContent('Discuss the impact of recent technological innovations on society.'): Sets the content for Claude.
+- addContent('Discuss the impact of recent technological innovations on society.'): Sets the content for Claude.
 - setModel('claude-v2'): Specifies Claude as the model.
 - setMaxTokens(300): Limits the response to 300 tokens.
 - execute(): Executes the request and retrieves the response from Claude.